RccNet/RaynigonJavaLibrary/README.md

  - [x] std::remove

 ### Version 0.0.4
-Planned Release Date: July 2016
+Planned Release Date: December 2017

 Planned Features:
   - [ ] Extends Event Handling with customs Threads (Costumizeable with the EventHandler and a Lambda)